Boscalid: Usage

 The estimated annual use of boscalid in US agriculture is mapped by the US Geological Survey and shows that it is mainly applied to fruit crops, with a maximum use of over 600000 lb in 2016.
 Global sales in 2014 were estimated at $390 million.
-The compound lacks full control of important cereal diseases, especially septoria leaf blotch Zymoseptoria tritici, which has limited its potential.
+The compound lacks full control of important cereal crop diseases, especially Zymoseptoria tritici.

 Human safety

 Boscalid has low acute toxicity: the Codex Alimentarius database maintained by the FAO lists the maximum residue limits for it in various food products.

 Environmental effects

 The compound is very persistent in field conditions and its environmental fate and consequent ecotoxicology have been reviewed.

 Resistance management

 Fungal populations have the ability to develop resistance to SDHI inhibitors.
 This potential can be mitigated by careful management.
 Reports of individual pest species becoming resistant are monitored by manufacturers, regulatory bodies such as the EPA and the Fungicides Resistance Action Committee (FRAC).
 The risks of resistance developing can be reduced by using a mixture of two or more fungicides which each have activity on relevant pests but with unrelated mechanisms of action.
 FRAC assigns fungicides into classes so as to facilitate this.